 One of the most common causes of dark circles and bags under eyes, is excessive salt intake, which causes swelling.

-You don’t have to lean on pickles to get an overdose of salt, most convenience foods and almost all fast food are overloaded with salt, so you may not even be aware that you eat too much of it.
+Most fast food and food of convenience are overloaded with salt.
+Therefore, you may not even be aware that you eat too much of it.

 Try to control your salt intake for a while and add more Vitamin C (oranges, green salads, pomegranates, sour apples, sauerkraut) to your diet.